 There’s no doubt some dog breeds are far more anxious than others.
 Some dogs couldn’t care less, others really are quite anxious.
 I could pick a couple of those breeds, a Staffy is one, a little Toy Poodle and Maltese.
 They can become quite stressed or anxious individuals.

 What brings it all on?
-Well some of it's in the genes.
+Well, some of it's in the genes.
 Why do they become anxious?
-9 times out of 10 it's because they love you too much.
-You're elevating the dog to such an important level in your life, and the dog can sense that - because believe it or not you give off certain smells, they're called pheromones.
+Nine times out of ten, it's because they love you too much.
+You're elevating the dog to such an important level in your life, and the dog can sense that - because, believe it or not, you give off smells called pheromones.

 "Why do they become anxious?
 9 times out of 10 they love you too much.”

 Dr Harry Cooper

 We are creatures of habit.
 We go to work, we pick up the car keys, we go to the front door, we do this, we do that.
 Dogs can see what you’re going to do so they know what's going to happen.

 So, when you come home of an afternoon this is when half the problem starts.
 You come home in the afternoon, walk inside the door, you’ve been gone all day.
 The dog needs to say g’day and the dog goes ballistic.
 Jumps all over you 'pick me up, pick me up, pick me up' and you go “Of course I'll pick you up!”.